GreenShadowMaker/qmk_firmware/keyboards/cospad/keymaps/gsm-cospad-gameLeft/readme.md

     make cospad:gsm-cospad-gameLeft

-See QMK docs to setup your environment before flashing
+See QMK docs to setup your environment before flashinga

+-note: I converted to numpad layout, using an iris now for gamepad